 Physiotherapy Exercises

-It is highly recommended that the muscles in the calf and foot are regularly exercised to build strength.
+It is highly recommended that the muscles in the calf and foot be regularly exercised to build strength.

-Developing these muscles can help reduce the stress on the bone as well as combat the progression of the condition.
+Developing these muscles can help reduce the stress on the bone and combat the progression of the condition.
 Multiple sessions a day for a few months can rapidly improve a patient’s prognosis.

 Practising healthy proprioception and prioritising a good warm-up before any training can go a long way in recovery.